nodebits/nodebits.org/articles/linux-joystick.markdown

 ## Going on From Here

 There are many places you can go on from here.
 I will note that this code probably won't run on your web server unless you happen to have an USB gamepad or joystick plugged into it.
 It will however run on your Linux desktop or laptop.
-Often the acceleromoter in a laptop is exposed as a joystick in linux.
+Often the accelerometer in a laptop is exposed as a joystick in Linux.

-Also this isn't limited to joysticks.
-Any special device on your system is open to being read from node.
-No special binary addons are required.
+In addition this isn't limited to joysticks, any special device on your system is open to being read from NodeJS.
+No special binary add-ons are required.
 Just read up on the documentation of the protocol and implement it in javascript.
-Ony of my first node projects was implementing the PostgreSQL wire protocol in pure JS.
+One of my first NodeJS projects was implementing the PostgreSQL wire protocol in pure JS.
 I was able to query my database without using any C++.

 The world is wide open with possibilities.
 Don't feel limited by your lack of ability or desire to program in C++.
 A great many things can be done in pure JavaScript.
 NodeJS provides an amazing amount of system primitives used to write many types of software.

+Happy coding!

 [SDL]: https://github.com/creationix/node-sdl
 [OpenGL]: https://github.com/creationix/webgl-sdl